-Treatment of patients with G6PD-deficiency with sulphonylurea agents can lead to haemolytic anaemia.
-Since glibenclamide belongs to the chemical class of sulphonylurea drugs, caution is recommended when using Glucovance in patients with G6PD-deficiency and a non-sulphonylurea alternative may be considered.
+Treatment of patients with G6PD-deficiency with sulfonylurea agents can lead to haemolytic anaemia.
+Since glibenclamide belongs to the class of sulfonylurea agents, caution should be used in patients with G6PD-deficiency and a non-sulfonylurea alternative should be considered.